michaelssavage/TastyTravel-3rdYearProject/user_manual/README.md

 ---
 <a name="history"></a>
 # My Search History
 You can locate your search history by returning to the _home page_ and pressing on the image of beers labelled `My History`.
-Here you can find the places you inputted into the search boxes at any time.
-The location name and date of entry are shown for your convenience.
+Here you can find the places you searched for at any time.
+The location names come in pairs and date of entry are shown for your convenience.
 If you want to delete your search history go to the _profile page_ and press on `CLEAR HISTORY`.

 <br/><br/>